 Pioneers of the New Romantic movement

-2014 saw Logan Sky join on keyboards and the release of Visage 'Orchestral'.
+2014 saw keyboardist Logan Sky contribute on keyboards for the release of Visage 'Orchestral' album.
 Steve Strange sadly died in Egypt on Feb 15th, 2015.
-The band completed their final album 'Demons To Diamonds' shortly after.
+The final album 'Demons To Diamonds' was released posthumously later that year.